-Aerial view of The Culinary Institute of America in Hyde Park (Dutchess County Tourism)
+Aerial view of the Culinary Institute of America in Hyde Park

-Begin with a visit to Kykuit, the Rockefeller estate in Sleepy Hollow.
-The beautiful six-story stone house in Beaux-Arts style offers spectacular Hudson Valley views from grounds filled with expansive planted terraces, garden ornaments, and many fountains.
+The itinerary includes a visit to Kykuit, the Rockefeller estate in Sleepy Hollow.
+The beautiful six-story stone house in Beaux-Arts style offers dazzling Hudson Valley views from grounds filled with expansive planted terraces, garden ornaments, and many fountains.
 Nelson A. Rockefeller’s 20th-century art and sculpture collection, featuring works by Moore, Calder, Picasso, Warhol, and many others, is one of the estate’s highlights.
 Afterward, visit the Union Church of Pocantino Hills, featuring dramatic stained glass windows by Matisse and Chagall.

 - Cost includes bus transportation, lodging, all activities, and the following meals: two breakfasts, three lunches, and one dinner.

 - Single-room supplement $180 (factored into the Single Room Member and Single Room Non-Member pricing).